Self-awareness for emotional intelligence

 Anger

-Anger can be triggered by many things.
+Many things can trigger anger.
 Basically, anger is a reaction to a perceived or actual injustice.
-We may believe someone has harmed, or threatens to harm, ourselves or someone we care about.
-Harm in this case refers to physical harm, psychological or social harm, like hurting our pride or attacking our reputation.
-In merit-based environments like the workplace, real or imagined threats to others’ perceptions of us can result in anger.
-They may be threats to our reputation, trustworthiness or reliability.
-See Understand anger to learn more.
+You may believe someone has harmed, or threatens to harm, you or someone you care about.
+Harm in this case refers to physical harm, psychological or social harm, like hurting your pride or attacking your reputation.

 Fear